How Zero Down Leases Work [and the Trick to Get One]

 No, a one-pay lease is the opposite of a zero down lease.
 Instead you combine all the payments and make them up front in a single payment to save on interest.

 Even though dealers and manufacturers promote zero down leases, only certain customers qualify.
 Your credit score is the key factor determining whether or not you qualify for a $0 down lease deal.
 Most lenders will require you to be a "well-qualified customer", meaning you must have a high credit score, over 680.
 Having your credit score at hand will help you know if you qualify for a $0 down lease.
-Those with poor credit can also consider getting a cosigner that has a better chance of qualifying for the lease deal.
+Those with poor credit can also consider getting a cosigner that has a better chance of qualifying.

 How Can You Get a Zero Down Lease?